rndjng/ProgrammingAssignment3/README.md

     - y_test.txt
     - y_train.txt

+1.  make sure the dplyr package is installed on your system

-1. Run the full script
+1. Run the full script.
+The script will do the following things

-1. Inspect the 'har' and 'har_summary' objects

-# Run_analysis.R script explained
-## function activity_labels ()
+  i)  install the dplyr package

+  i)  set the filename containing all the filenames. %TYPE% is used as a placeholder for the test and train sets

+  i)  3 functions as described in CodeBook.MD will be created:

-`Goal` Read activities file
+    * function activity_labels -  Read activities file
-`Return value` data frame with 2 columns: activity_code and activity

-## function get_features ()

-`Goal` Read feature file
+    * function get_features () - Read feature file
-`Return value` a data table with 2 columns: featureName_raw and featureName.
-The latter can be used for columns names in a data frame

-## function read_har_file_set (type)
-`Goal` Read all relevant files of research type 'test' or 'train' `Return value` a data table with 68 column.
+    * function read_har_file_set (type) - Read all relevant files of research type 'test' or 'train'
-`type` {test | train}

-The value returned are all the mean()- and std()-columns from the original source.
-The test and train set are merged in the har data table har_summery is identical to har except that the values in the columns represent the mean values of har grouped by Subject_id and Activity.
+  i) read the test and train set using the read_har_file_set fuction and merge these sets.
+Assign the result to har.

+  i) calculate the mean values in the columns har grouped by Subject_id and Activity and assign the result to har_summery.

+5. Inspect the 'har' and 'har_summary' objects